kaianicole/edit-asr-captions/index.md

 ### Crosstalk

 Crosstalk, when two or more speakers talk at the same time, can be another challenge to capture in captions.
-Note the crosstalk in captions with `[crosstalk]`.
-Then, there are several approaches.
+There are several approaches.
 - If you cannot decipher what is said, use `[crosstalk]` to note this.
 - If the crosstalk is brief enough, include one person's line right after the other (with speaker names).
 - If there is a dominant voice that continues, capture the dominant voice.